Raghavan N. Iyer: Career

 After stints teaching at the Universities of Oslo, Ghana and Chicago, he moved to California in 1964 to become a member of the Center for the Study of Democratic Institutions, a think-tank run by Robert Hutchins that assembled many of the great minds of the time.
 He was a professor of political science at the University of California, Santa Barbara from 1965 to 1986, where he later became professor emeritus.
 He received standing ovations in packed classrooms for his memorable, entertaining, and seemingly improvised lectures.
 As a teacher, Iyer was an inspiration for many generations of students; accessible, kind, and eccentric, with a breadth of knowledge that was unique and engaging.
 Together with his wife, a professor of religious studies at Santa Barbara, he was the founder of the local branch of the United Lodge of Theosophists.
 Iyer and his wife also founded the Institute of World Culture in 1976, and was its president until 1986.

-His major books include The Glass Curtain, Parapolitics: Toward the City of Man, and The Moral and Political Thought of Mahatma Gandhi.
+His major books include The Glass Curtain, Parapolitics: Toward the City of Man, The Moral and Political Thought of Mahatma Gandhi, and The Gupta Vidya.
 He also put together two collections of Gandhi's own writings (The Moral and Political Writings of Mahatma Gandhi and The Essential Writings of Mahatma Gandhi).

 Iyer lived in Santa Barbara, where he died of complications resulting from pneumonia on 20 June 1995 at a local hospital.
-He was survived by his wife Nandini Mehta Iyer, and son Pico Iyer (b.
+He was survived by his wife, Nandini Nanak Mehta (b.
+1931, d.
+2021), a professor of philosophy and religions, and son, Pico Iyer (b.
 1957), a noted writer.